 But are they really better off?
 While the news is full of bad reports, I think of all the good that often comes out of knowing.
 When the news reports how many people have been adversely impacted by a natural disaster such as an earthquake or a hurricane, many people respond by sending aid.
 Local tragedies often bring people together as well.
 Recently in my area people came together to help a charity that had been burglarized by replacing the items that had been stolen.
 On another occasion, people in our community contributed to an account to help a widow raise her children after her husband was killed in the line of duty.

 Survey research can reveal hidden dangers and provide us with the knowledge we need to address these issues before they become destructive.
 There are numerous areas in which problems can arise.
-Within our organizations, there can be employee issues in the areas of: communication, culture, job satisfaction, benefits, climate, working relationships, and commitment, among others.
-When it comes to our customers, there can be problems in the areas of: customer support, communications, quality, sales processes, customer service, and loyalty, to name a few.
-Not only can well constructed employee and customer surveys illuminate areas of concern but, with the right statistical analyses, they can also reveal the key drivers of employee and customer behavior so that we know which areas it will be most profitable to address.
-Let’s look at just one of the areas of interest for employees and its impact on employee behavior and profitability—organizational commitment.
+Within our organizations, there can be employee issues in the areas of: communication, culture, job satisfaction, engagement, benefits, climate, and working relationships, among others.
+When it comes to our customers, there can be problems in the areas of: customer support, communications, quality, sales processes, customer service, customer satisfaction, and loyalty, to name a few.
+Not only can well constructed employee and customer surveys illuminate areas of concern, with the right statistical analyses, they can also reveal the key drivers of employee and customer behavior so that we know which areas it will be most profitable to address.
+Let’s look at just one of the areas of interest for employees and its impact on employee behavior and profitability — organizational commitment.

-In an article titled “Employee commitment in retail banking: identifying and exploring hidden dangers,” Mark Durkin and Hadyn Bennett discuss the results of a study on commitment conducted in the banking industry.
+In an article titled “Employee commitment in retail banking: identifying and exploring hidden dangers” Mark Durkin and Hadyn Bennett discuss the results of a study on organizational commitment conducted in the banking industry.
 They concluded that low levels of organizational commitment lead to difficulty in successfully implementing change initiatives in companies.
-In the economic environment businesses now face, it is often necessary to make changes in order to stay competitive in our ever-changing environment.
-When commitment is high, employees are more likely to embrace and support change initiatives.
+It is often necessary to make changes in order to stay competitive in our ever-changing environment.
+When organizational commitment is high, employees are more likely to embrace and support change initiatives.
 When employees have low levels of commitment to the organization they are less adaptable, making change difficult or impossible.
 Therefore the change process that management is trying to implement can be undermined from within by the employees themselves.

 - complaining, and